How to upcycle an old table

 Do you like home decor and upcycling?
 It’s one of my passions.
-I so enjoy finding unique items for the home and also transforming an item.
+I so enjoy finding unique items for the home and also upcycling an item.
+Read how I upcycle.

 A while ago I was in need of a new coffee table to suit my lounge.
 Perusing the furniture shops I just could not find the right table for me.
 I like my furniture to be built well in order for it to last so I tend to look out for solid items.
 I saw a couple of coffee tables which may have worked for me and they started at £500.
 I decided to look on line for second-hand furniture that I could up-cycle.